• Project Summary

 6. Totals may not add correctly due to rounding.

-The Roughrider Royalty is a 1.9701% net smelter return royalty payable pursuant to the interest that Uranium Energy Corporation or any of its subsidiaries, assignees or successors holds from time to time in the underlying property.
 The Roughrider Royalty also applies to the Russell Lake and Russell Lake South projects, which are considered to be Early Exploration stage projects, located in the south-eastern rim of the Athabasca Basin.
-With the acquisition of the project from Rio Tinto, UEC is now the counterparty for the Roughrider royalty, but Rio Tinto remains the counterparty for the Russell Lake and Russell Lake South projects.
+These projects are available for review in their own summary section.
+With the acquisition of the project from Rio Tinto, UEC is now the counterparty for the Roughrider royalty, but Rio Tinto currently remains the counterparty for the Russell Lake and Russell Lake South projects.

 After acquiring the Roughrider Project, Rio Tinto continued to advance it.
 In July of 2013, Rio Tinto submitted an Advanced Exploration Program proposal for consideration to the Saskatchewan Ministry of Environment.
 The program was intended to initiate EIS review of the project, with the project intended to provide direct data related to the ore and mine development design.
 The proposal involved establishment of an upgraded access road, development of an exploration shaft, exploration drifts, operation of a water treatment facility, additional surface support structures, and temporary surface storage of both development rock and low-grade waste.
 The application was partially through the EIS review process, but no official determination was completed.
 (Saskatchewan Environment Publication 2013-014, “Rio Tinto – Roughrider Advanced Exploration Program”).
 In August of 2017, Rio Tinto announced that it had fully impaired the Roughrider asset.